Dudssource/dd-jack-compiler/readme.md

 # Jack Compiler (Golang)

-Simple (zero dependency), partially (only syntax and grammar implemented) working implementation of the Jack Compiler for the HACK VM language, as part of the course [Nand to Tetris](https://www.nand2tetris.org/), written in Golang.
+Simple (zero dependency), fully implemented, working implementation of the Jack Compiler for the HACK VM language, as part of the course [Nand to Tetris](https://www.nand2tetris.org/), written in Golang.

 ## Grammar